Python-GIS-book/site/source/part2/chapter-08/md/01-static-vector-maps.md

 train = transport.loc[transport["JL_LAJI"] == "12"]
 ```

 The travel time data contains multiple columns with information on travel times and distances from each statistical grid square to the central railway station in Helsinki.
+See Table 3 in ({cite} `Tenkanen2020`) for detailed description of each column.
+Here, we will use the column `'pt_r_t'` which contains information about ravel time in minutes to the central railway station by public transportation in rush hour traffic.

 ```python
 grid.columns